lifull-dev/Gazo-san/README.md

 By separating each image into few parts, Gazo-san only detects difference on matched parts between two images.
 Optional shows decrease or increase part on two images.

 ## Quick Start
-You use Gazo-san with docker.
+You can use Gazo-san with docker.

 Get image from docker hub
 ```